Strategy of Breakthrough for Health and Wealth

 Think of all the innovations by small teams, like the Wright Brothers, Einstein.

-Larger teams often spend more money, take longer with poorer results.
+Larger teams often spend more money, take longer, and have poorer results.

 The Flywheel of 5 Principles